tocco/tocco-docs/glossary.rst

         It can be found at https://git.tocco.ch/gitweb?p=ansible.git;a=summary.

     Ansible Vault
-        Used to store passwords and other secrets.
+        Used to store passwords and other secrets securely.

+        Two are currently in use, :term:`secrets.yml` and :term:`secrets2.yml`.

         See section *Ansible Vault* in `this document <https://git.tocco.ch/gitweb?p=ansible.git ;a=blob;f=docs/ansible/basics.rst>`_ for a detailed documentation.